Conscious Healing and Consulting®

 The memory trace evident in this domain of archetypal numinosity where synchronistic events and body experiences occur may well assist those who are familiar with spiritual texts and ancient myths.
 As it appears, once the turmoil clears from the maternal life portrait, the woman observing the positive numinous archetype becomes a source of divinity in her own heavenly enactments, creating her own dubious configurations and becoming Goddess-like in the creation of self-made myths.
 Through synchronicity and body experiences, woman “X” bonded with an image of the evolving fetus situated within the meaning of a positive numinous stimulus.
 This image touches upon the great secret, the remarkable thing of God and is a symbol representative of the historical and mythological presence of the divine Other within.
 After a confrontation with the symbol of the divine Other within, woman “X” realized she had identified with “something more” than the story she witnessed in her personal experience.
 The vessel of birth created an awakening encoded within memory processes; it is the tree of embodied life in which new values and attitudes “bind together the fragments of…scattered life experiences into a single fabric of long-term conscious (declarative) memory that becomes the thread of… personal [identity]” (Rossi, 2000, p.
 96).

-In this section, symbols are those things closely identified with Sophia as living mythologies.
-In life, some humans gather to reflect on their relationship with religious symbols of the divine, including God, Allah, Brahma, or the Great Spirit.
-In the history of biblical interpretation, the predominant argument is that the spiritual figure Sophia is personified as a beloved deity in ancient Mesopotamian culture known as the Goddess Ishtar (Bostrom,1935).
-Originally worshiped in Sumer as Inanna around the period of 4000 BC to 3100 BC, she later became known as Ishtar, the Queen of Heaven, after worshipping rituals spread to the Akkadians, Babylonians, and Assyrians in nearby regions (Bostrom, 1935).
-Eventually, the Goddess Ishtar became known as the most widely venerated deity in the Sumerian pantheon, with temples across Mesopotamia (Wolkstein & Kramer, 1983).
-Following this era, the ancient religious empire was broken apart, not by subjecting humans to brainwashing or treating them in any significant manner, but by repressing figures associated with Sophia to the realm of the unconscious (Solovyov, 2009).
-No such person retains an old, worn-out pattern or ego that results in this repression of the “not-I.” For the ultimate is witnessed in those who become the originators of creative stories and possibilities of expression that would have brought them perilously close to death.
+In this section, symbols closely identified with Sophia represent living mythologies.
+Throughout life, humans often gather to contemplate their connection with divine symbols, including those of God, Allah, Brahma, or the Great Spirit.
+Historically, biblical scholars predominantly argue that Sophia, a spiritual figure, was revered as a beloved deity in ancient Mesopotamian culture, known as the Goddess Ishtar (Bostrom, 1935).
+Initially worshiped in Sumer as Inanna from around 4000 BC to 3100 BC, her worship extended to the Akkadians, Babylonians, and Assyrians, where she was celebrated as Ishtar, the Queen of Heaven (Bostrom, 1935).
+Over time, Ishtar rose to become the most honored deity within the Sumerian pantheon, with temples throughout Mesopotamia (Wolkstein & Kramer, 1983).
+After this period, the ancient religious empire fragmented, not through brainwashing or significant mistreatment of humans, but by relegating figures linked with Sophia to the unconscious realm (Solovyov, 2009).
+No individual continues to hold onto an outdated pattern or ego that leads to this repression of the "not-I." The ultimate is observed in those who originate creative narratives and avenues of expression that could have brought them dangerously close to death.

-This facet of wisdom enables woman “X” and her children to transcend, to see and feel the world in a way congruent with a new myth.
-This new myth associated with modified maternal behavior stems from a development of maternal consciousness and explores the exceptional mystery of discomfort, fear, or trauma seen everywhere today during moments of creation and liberation.
-As it appears, losses or endings lead to perceptions of the Gods or Goddesses seen from within.
-These other woman “X” encounters with the pregnant psyche result in states of disorientation and confusion that not only force out foundational sources of ego-consciousness acquired from parental figures and personal genealogy, but also thereby reveal feminine figures in ancient dress that are the archetypal figures of the Sophia.
-Borrowing from psychological and mythological points of view grounded in the essence of God the historical father, a myth grounded in the physiological and psychological essence of Sophia, the mother and her children, helps us sort out this issue.
+This aspect of wisdom allows woman "X" and her offspring to transcend, to perceive and experience the world aligned with a novel myth.
+This emerging myth, linked to altered maternal conduct, originates from the maturation of maternal consciousness and delves into the profound enigma of discomfort, fear, or trauma prevalent in today's times of creation and emancipation.
+It seems that losses or conclusions pave the way to inner visions of Deities.
+These encounters of woman "X" with the gestating psyche induce states of bewilderment and perplexity, which not only displace the primary layers of ego-consciousness inherited from forebears and one's lineage but also unveil ancestral feminine entities, the archetypal figures of the Sophia.
+Drawing from psychological and mythological perspectives rooted in the divine nature of God the historical patriarch, a narrative based on the physiological and psychological reality of Sophia, the mother, and her progeny, aids in navigating this matter.

 Archetypal behavior is a stimulus pattern arising in woman “X” when she confronts a numinous stimulus and is incapable of redirecting primitive instincts that arouse both senses and emotions.
 Physiological and emotional responses that move the body into realms actualized by a corresponding autonomous archetype is the mystery of human existence.
 However, within the scope of archetypal symbolism and the prenatal attachment relationship, senses and emotions appear to function as the actualized complexes of the archetypes.
 A confrontation with a numinous archetype serves to modify habitual patterns of behavior in woman “X” which cannot be altered without causing primordial fear.
 Essential to the understanding of the feminine ego as either molded or affected by a tension of opposing archetypal forces is an understanding of the physiological and mythological nature of numinosity.
 Baumann (1955) suggested that nature itself creates a mechanism for a type of physiological development encoded within the gestational process.
 Contributing to that description, Jungian analysts have also referred to a pregnant woman as an archetypal image (Hall, 1980; Harding, 1970; Neumann, 1994; von Franz, 1999).
 When a numinous situation of inner subjective experience and outer biological behavior occurs, one may never find peace or rest from a primordial source of fear until one finally comes to a pool of water that restores, the uterine environment, where development takes place.

-In this depth psychological analysis of numinous prenatal attachment experiences and their influence on maternal consciousness development, I translated the broader archetypal meaning generated by the research participants using a narrative inquiry approach and described how the numinous was derived in this context.
-This provides further indication of what I describe as same image in the broader narrative structure, so long as the primordial images are the psychobiological nature of the Self, arousing both senses and emotions.
-An archetypal image projects itself into the narrative inquiry process, thus giving rise to something strangely numinous.
-While held within the vortex of psychological turmoil, this prompts an immersion into a mysterious reality existing beneath the surface of awareness, a behavioral response resulting from the perception of an emotional cue.
+In this in-depth psychological analysis, I explored numinous prenatal attachment experiences and their impact on the development of maternal consciousness.
+Utilizing a narrative inquiry approach, I interpreted the broader archetypal meanings conveyed by the research participants and elucidated the emergence of the numinous within this framework.
+This sheds light on what I term the 'same image' within the wider narrative structure, provided the primordial images embody the psychobiological essence of the Self, stimulating both senses and emotions.
+An archetypal image infuses itself into the narrative inquiry process, engendering a peculiarly numinous quality.
+Amidst a whirlwind of psychological upheaval, this engenders a plunge into a mysterious reality that lies just beyond the threshold of consciousness, a behavioral reaction to the perception of an emotional stimulus.

-Prenatal attachment is an abstract concept expressed through a variety of behaviors, attitudes, thoughts, and feelings relating to the broader world of unconscious phenomena.
-Asserting another premise, this study aimed to explore the extent to which prenatal attachment represents archetypal patterns of both inner subjective experience and outer biological behavior.
-According to Bowlby (1969), “instinctive behavior is not inherited, what is inherited is the potential to develop . . . both the nature and form of which differ in some measure according to the particular environment in which development takes place” (quoted in Stevens, 1983, p.
+Prenatal attachment is an abstract concept manifested through behaviors, attitudes, thoughts, and emotions connected to the realm of unconscious phenomena.
+This study posits that prenatal attachment may reflect archetypal patterns encompassing both the inner subjective experience and external biological behavior.
+Bowlby (1969) suggested that "instinctive behavior is not inherited, but rather the potential to develop it is, and both its nature and form vary somewhat based on the specific environment in which development occurs" (as cited in Stevens, 1983, p.
 50).
-This, I believe, reflects Neumann’s position (1973) that the mother’s role within the attachment process is not individual in nature but rather a “stimulus pattern” (Bowlby’s inherited potential) characterized by instinctive reactions and emanating from the collective unconscious (p.
+This view aligns with Neumann's (1973) belief that the mother's role in the attachment process is not merely individual but a "stimulus pattern" (akin to Bowlby's inherited potential), marked by instinctive responses originating from the collective unconscious (p.
 24).
-In this account, we are also told that the mother’s instinctive reactions are archetypally inherited and are essential for “guaranteeing the stability and self-evident character” of the prenatal attachment relationship (p.
+Furthermore, it is asserted that these maternal instinctive responses, which are archetypally inherited, are crucial for ensuring the stability and inherent nature of the prenatal attachment bond (p.
 24).

-For this reason, I believe that a woman does not inherit attachment behavior.
-Rather, she inherits a stimulus pattern of instinctive reactions emanating from the collective unconscious.
-The woman’s instinctive reactions are archetypal in nature and recognized as manifestations of the Self within a psycho-spiritual framework.
-Moreover, this study elucidated that psychological and biological processes evident in the prenatal attachment relationship are not two distinct entities but instead two interconnected halves of the same archetypal constellation.
+I contend that a woman does not inherit attachment behaviors; instead, she inherits a pattern of instinctive responses stemming from the collective unconscious.
+These instinctive responses are archetypal and are acknowledged as expressions of the Self within a psycho-spiritual context.
+Furthermore, this research has revealed that the psychological and biological processes present in prenatal attachment are not separate entities but rather two interlinked aspects of the same archetypal structure.

-Griffith (2000) assumed that what emerges within a woman’s consciousness “in the form of image, idea or felt experience has its roots in the biological other of nature itself” (p.
+Griffith (2000) posited that the phenomena arising in a woman's consciousness, whether as images, ideas, or sensations, are deeply rooted in the biological 'other' of nature itself (p.
 227).
-This research showed that the stimulus pattern thought to exist between a woman and her unborn child sets in motion a complex interplay of functions within her pregnant psyche.
-The images that surface from the pregnant psyche have the potential to manifest as idiosyncratic ideas, determined by a psycho-spiritual framework or cultural collective.
-The clinical implication that prenatal attachment is both subjective feeling and objective biological behavior, and that it represents two distinct aspects of the same archetypal constellation, is that a woman begins to see herself as connected with living things growing both inside and outside of her body.
+The study indicated that the supposed stimulus pattern between a woman and her unborn child initiates a complex interaction of functions within her pregnant psyche.
+The emergent images from this psyche may evolve into unique ideas, shaped by a psycho-spiritual framework or the cultural collective.
+The clinical significance is that prenatal attachment encompasses both subjective emotion and objective biological activity, representing two facets of the same archetypal pattern, leading a woman to perceive herself as interconnected with life growing within and around her.

-Having considered the nature and uniqueness of archetypally numinous experiences in women, Jung’s (1966) research aimed to illuminate what surfaced as a fundamental expression of the Self between liminal experiences of attachment and their transformative properties.
-The Self is an inclusive term that brings together strands of tragedy, rebirth, voyage, and return for the co-creation of life meaning.
-A manifestation of the Self was akin to a fertile body within a sacred identity revealed in the development of a new myth, represented as the spiritual figure Sophia.
-Within the body of this myth, the narrow and limiting beliefs, stories, expectations of self, and feelings of loss that perpetuated the woman’s life would be overcome as the highest ideal.
-Revealed in the development of this myth was the self-evident character of a woman’s connected identity.
+Considering the unique and archetypal numinous experiences of women, Jung's (1966) research sought to shed light on what emerged as a core expression of the Self amid liminal attachment experiences and their transformative effects.
+The Self encompasses elements of tragedy, rebirth, journey, and homecoming, contributing to the co-creation of life's meaning.
+A manifestation of the Self resembled a fertile entity within a sacred identity, unveiled through the creation of a new myth embodied by the spiritual figure Sophia.
+This myth aimed to transcend the restrictive beliefs, narratives, self-expectations, and sense of loss that dominated a woman's life, elevating them to the highest ideal.
+The development of this myth highlighted the inherent nature of a woman's interconnected identity.

 As I have explicated such knowledge with reference to the research questions in this dissertation and illuminated the connections existing between prenatal attachment experiences and their influence on a woman’s developing consciousness, I wish to draw attention to women’s perceptions regarding changes in thinking.
 Themes surrounding the maternal role were expressed by participants as the following meaning categories: (a) maternal life difficulty, (b) maternal life meaning, (c) maternal subjective understanding, (d) maternal attachment experiences, (e) maternal connection with others, and (f) maternal life changes.
 While these experiences were disturbing and difficult for the participants to integrate, this research described how the participants assimilated their perceptions of integration as new knowledge enhanced their self-awareness and understanding, leading to the archetypal phenomena mentioned in the presentation.